brianegan/bansa/Readme.md

 That's right: When a user clicks "+", the increment action will be fired, the reducer will update the state, and our UI will auto-render with the new info.
 WHAAAAAAAAAAT.

+## Ðev Tools

+Maybe one of the cooler things about this pattern is that it happens to lend itself well to time-travel style Dev tools!
+What are time travel dev tools you say?
+What if, for every action you take in an application, you could replay what happened?
+Then you could step forward and backward through that series of actions to see the steps along the way.
+You can totally do that with Bansa!

+-- Note, fill this in more completely with an example.

 ## Examples

 There are a progression of examples that can be found in the "Examples" folder.
 If you're interested in progressing through them, the suggested order is: